Sewer use

 Condoms, tampons, etc.

-Never throw condoms, sanitary towels, tampons etc. in the toilet after use.
-This can cause a blockage and they can also end up in nature.
-Throw this in the designated waste bin.
+Never throw condoms, sanitary napkins, tampons, etc. down the toilet after use.
+This can cause a blockage and also end up in the environment.
+Dispose of these items in the appropriate waste bin.

 Food leftovers

-It may seem harmless, but when coffee grounds, flour, dough or something similar gets into your pipes, it can have unpleasant consequences.
+It might seem harmless, but if coffee grounds, flour, dough, or something similar gets stuck in your pipes, it can have serious consequences.
 It can build up and cause a blockage.
-Therefore, always throw these remains in the trash.
+Therefore, always dispose of these residues in the trash.

 (Frying) fat

-Never throw oil and fat away in your sink or toilet.
-For example, do you want to change your frying fat?
-Then throw the old fat back in the packaging and return it.
-Click here to see where you can return your old frying fat.
+Never throw oil and grease down your sink or toilet.
+For example, if you need to change your frying fat, simply return the old fat to its original packaging and return it to us.
+Click here to see where you can dispose of your used frying fat.

 Job leftovers